stain/ro-crate-paper/manuscript.md

 ## Regulatory Sciences

-[BioCompute Objects](https://www.biocomputeobject.org/) [[Alterovitz 2018](https://doi.org/10.1371/journal.pbio.3000099)] is a community-led effort to standardize submissions of computational workflows to biomedical regulatators, e.g. a genomics sequencing pipeline being part of personalized cancer treatment could be submitted to the US Food and Drugs Administration (FDA) for approval.
-BCOs are formalized in the standard [[IEEE 2791-2020](https://doi.org/10.1109/IEEESTD.2020.9094416)] as a combination of [JSON Schemas](https://opensource.ieee.org/2791-object/ieee-2791-schema/) that give the structure of JSON metadata files which describe exemplar workflow runs in detail, covering aspects such as the usability and error domain of the workflow, its runtime requirements, reference datasets used and representative output data produced.
+[BioCompute Objects](https://www.biocomputeobject.org/) [@doi:10.1371/journal.pbio.3000099] is a community-led effort to standardize submissions of computational workflows to biomedical regulatators, e.g. a genomics sequencing pipeline being part of personalized cancer treatment could be submitted to the US Food and Drugs Administration (FDA) for approval.
+BCOs are formalized in the standard IEEE 2791-2020 [@doi:10.1109/IEEESTD.2020.9094416] as a combination of [JSON Schemas](https://opensource.ieee.org/2791-object/ieee-2791-schema/) that give the structure of JSON metadata files which describe exemplar workflow runs in detail, covering aspects such as the usability and error domain of the workflow, its runtime requirements, reference datasets used and representative output data produced.

 While a BCO can give a structured view over a particular workflow, informing regulators about its workings independent of the underlying workflow definition language, it has only limited support for additional metadata.
 For instance, while the BCO itself can indicate authors and contributors, and in particular regulators and their review decisions, it cannot describe the provenance of individual data files or workflow definitions beyond assigning them global identifiers in the form of IRIs.